bluetoother/ble-shepherd/README.md

 <br />
 <a name="Usage"></a>
 ## Usage
 **ble-shepherd** exports its functionalities as a singleton denoted as `central` in this document.
-The following example shows how to create an application by **ble-shepherd** with CC254X network processor.
+The following example shows how to create an application with **ble-shepherd** with CC254X network processor (see [central.start()](#API_start) if you like to use CSR BLE USB dongle).
 Fisrtly, set up your serial-port configuration to connect to CC254X network processor(BNP).
 Next, bring the central up by calling the method `start()` with your configuration `spCfg` and application function `app`.
-The application is an callback that will run after the success of serial connection to BNP.
-In addition, you can override the method `appInit()` if you like to tackle something prior to the loading of your app, e.g., registering custom GATT definitions.
+The `app` will run after connected to BNP.
+In addition, you can override the method `appInit()` if you like to tackle something prior to your app loading, e.g., registering custom GATT definitions.

-**Note**:
-ble-shepherd now support CC254x network processor and CSR8510 USB dongle, so you need to fill in `cc254x` or `csr8510` when require ble-shepherd module to specify the chip that you are using now.

 ```javascript
 var central = require('ble-shepherd')('cc254x');